Skip Navigation

 This is a two-page project profile on Coventry House, located in Elkins Park, PA.

-Please send any question you have by email to: PaGELF@reinvestment.com.
+Please send any question to PaGELF@reinvestment.com.

-This program and its materials are managed and prepared with support and funding of the Pennsylvania Department of Environmental Protection and the US Department of Energy’s State Energy Program.
+This program and its materials are managed and prepared with support and funding of the Pennsylvania Department of Environmental Protection (DEP) and the US Department of Energy’s (DOE) State Energy Program.
 Any opinions, findings, conclusions, or recommendations expressed in in program materials are those of the author(s) and do not necessarily reflect the views of the DEP or DOE.